Coronavirus (COVID-19): Helping Kids With Autism Cope

 What Should I Tell My Child About Coronavirus?

 Kids with autism may not know what is going on, or might not be able to express their fears and frustrations.

 So it's important to talk to your child about coronavirus in a way that's simple to understand.
 Be clear, direct, and honest.
 For example, "Coronavirus is a germ.
 It can make people very sick.
-We have to stay away from others to stay healthy."
+But we can do things to stay healthy."

-Then, explain that children will stay home from school and do schoolwork at home, parents may work from home, and any activities or family trips will be put on hold.
+Then, explain that many children are attending school from home, some parents may work from home, and some activities and family trips will be put on hold.